Santi-I-Guess/final_project/README.md

 - can print integer values with PRINT, and string literals with SPRINT
 - can define labels with \<string\>:
 - can access stack without pop using stack offset notation (see below)
+- can access stack pointer with RSP, and the instruction counter with RIP

 ## Instructions
 | **Mnemonic** | **Arg 1** | **Arg 2** | **Arg 3** |